jzav/silent-runner/README.md

 Emission modes:

 -   `never` -- Never emit the selected stream to the parent.
+When used with `--stderr-emit`, this disables the default parent diagnostic channel.
+Unless another SilentRunner diagnostic channel, such as `--stderr-dir`, is available, SilentRunner terminates before starting the child process with exit code 254.
 -   `stream` -- Emit child stdout/stderr to the parent as it is produced (default).
 -   `end` -- Emit the buffered output after the child process finishes.
--   `success` -- Emit the buffered output only if the child process exits successfully.
+-   `success` -- Emit the buffered output only if execution succeeds.
--   `failure` -- Emit the buffered output only if the child process fails.
+-   `failure` -- Emit the buffered output only if execution fails.

 Options: